Who We Are

 Lord Briggs practised in commercial and chancery work before being appointed to the High Court in 2006.
 He had been the Attorney General to the Duchy of Lancaster from 2000 until 2005.
 He was the judge in charge of the extensive Lehman insolvency litigation from 2009 to 2013.
 He was appointed as a Lord Justice of Appeal in 2013.
 While there he carried out the Chancery Modernisation Review.
 In January 2016 he was appointed Deputy Head of Civil Justice and undertook the Civil Courts Structure review.
 He became a Justice of The Supreme Court in October 2017.

 He was elected a Bencher in 2001.
-He serves as Chair of the Planning and Development Group.
-He previously served as Chair of the Chapel Committee and as a member of the Finance and General Purposes Committee, the Advisory (Benchers) Committee and the Rent Executive Committee.
+He was previously the Chair of the Planning and Development Group and has served as Chair of the Chapel Committee and as a member of the Finance and General Purposes Committee, the Advisory (Benchers) Committee and the Rent Executive Committee.